The beaches

 La Punta

 The La Punta beach is right in Roses town centre.
 It is a 550-metre beach with very fine-grain sand and shallow and transparent water, ideal for families.
 It runs from the fishing port to the mouth of the Ginjolers stream.
-Year after year since 1996 it has been awarded the European Union’s Blue Flag.

 Services: